ErikFortune/fgv/libraries/ts-extras/etc/ts-extras.api.md

     readonly min?: T;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-extras" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-extras" does not have an export "Converter"
-//
 // @public
 function rangeTypeOf<T, RT extends RangeOf<T>, TC = unknown>(converter: Converter<T, TC>, constructor: (init: RangeOfProperties<T>) => Result<RT>): Converter<RT, TC>;